A Principle Solution for Enroll-Test Mismatch in Speaker Recognition: Introduction

+Inter-dataset variability compensation (IDVC)~\cite{aronowitz2014inter} and joint PLDA~\cite{ferrer2019joint,ferrer2018generalization} model speaker and condition as two variables, and compensate for the variance associated with condition during the inference.
+In particular, joint PLDA can compensate for enrollment-test mismatch by specifying that the conditions of the enrollment and test are different.
+These \emph{factorization} models rely on multi-conditional data to separate the variations associated with speaker and condition, which is not possible for a particular enrollment-test condition pair where the condition factor could be vague.
+Moreover, the compensation does not fully utilize the statistical information in each condition, so is only partial.

+Another commonly used approach in practice is score calibration~\cite{brummer2006application,mclaren2014trial,mandasari2013quality}.
+This approach normalizes the score distribution according to the test condition, making the decision robust to condition change.
+For a particular enrollment-test condition pair, however, calibration does not improve the discriminant capacity of the score.

-This paper will present a principle solution for the enrollment-test mismatch problem.
-The solution is based on the normalized likelihood (NL) scoring framework that we proposed recently~\cite{wang2020remark}.
-Although equivalent to PLDA when the statistics are coherent, the NL formulation allows decoupling the entire scoring process into three phases: enrollment, prediction, and normalization.
-Each phase can employ its own statistical model.
-We call this approach \textbf{statistics decomposition (SD)}.
-It is a principle solution for the enrollment-test mismatch problem, as the resultant NL score is optimal if the statistics on the enrollment and test conditions are both accurate, even if they are not coherent.
+This paper will present a novel solution for the enrollment-test mismatch problem, especially for \emph{a particular enrollment-test condition pair}. { The solution decomposes the PLDA score into three components: enrollment, prediction, and normalization.
+By this composition, different statistical models can be used for different components.
+If we use the statistics of the enrollment condition for the enrollment component, and the statistics of the test condition for the prediction and normalization components, the resultant PLDA score remains sound even if the enrollment and test conditions are mismatched. } We call this approach \textbf{statistics decomposition (SD)}.
+It is a principle solution for the enrollment-test mismatch problem, as the resultant score is optimal if the statistics on the enrollment and test conditions are both accurate, even if they are not coherent.

 The rest of the paper is organized as follows.
-Section~\ref{sec:theory} will present a theoretical background for the normalized likelihood (NL) scoring framework.
+Section~\ref{sec:theory} will present a theoretical background by revisiting the PLDA model, especially the decomposition form.
 Section~\ref{sec:method} presents the SD approach for the enrollment-test mismatch problem based on a simple linear transformation.
 Experiments are reported in Section~\ref{sec:exp}, and finally the paper is concluded in Section~\ref{sec:con}.